fannix/fannix.github.io/_posts/2018-03-04-TakeMeHome.markdown

 Beacon technologies include iBeacon and other similar technologies such as Eddystones and altbeacons.
 Regardless of the brands, they are all based on Bluetooth low energy technology.
 Beacons can act as proximity sensors by transmitting a universally unique identifier, which can then be picked up by a compatible app or operating system.
 The identifier and several bytes sent with it can be used to determine the device's physical location, track customers, or trigger a location-based action on the device.

-Comparing to other devices that provides tracking functionality such as GPS, beacons have the following advantges:
+Comparing to other devices that also provide tracking functionality such as GPS, beacons have the following advantages:
 1. small and light.
 It can be easily the carried by an infant or a small dog.
 As shown on the above image, the blue beacon is about the same size as a coin.
 2. cheap and affordable by almost every family.
 It normally costs less than 20 dollars.
 3. it consumes very little power and one new battery can last for more than 1 year.
 This keeps the window of saving the kids open for a very long time.
-4. it has a acceptable range of signal coverage, usually up to several hundred meters.
+4. it has an acceptable range of signal coverage, usually up to several hundred meters.

 ### Smart Contract ###

 Knowing the location of the missing subject is helpful.
-But ultimately, for the parent of missing child, or the owner of the lost cat, the most important thing is to bring it back safely, not to know where it is.
+But ultimately, for the parent of missing child, or the owner of the lost cat, the most important thing is to bring it back safely.
 To this end, we need an effective way to motivate people, especially the people closed to the current detected location, to search for the kids or the pets.

 NEO is a revolutionary way to enable a decentralized autonomous organization (DAO) without trusted third parties involved.
-Once the child or pet is missing, the parent or the owner can set up and activate the bounty task, and then every TakeMeHome app will start searching the missing subject immediately.
-This is the best way to use the very precious time to find the missing persons or pets, before it is too late and the missing subject have been brought to the next town or city.
+If the child or pet was missing, the parent or the owner can set up and activate the bounty task via a smart contract, and then every TakeMeHome app will start searching the missing subject immediately.
+This is the best way to utilize the very precious time, before it is too late and the missing subject have been taken to the other towns or cities.
-To reward the people who contribute to the searching, persons who are able to detect the beacons, thus locate the missing one will get some digital currency in reward.
-And person who are help to bring the missing subject to home will get a large amount of digital currency.
-The reward mechanism is determined by the deployed smart contract.
+To reward the people who contribute to the searching, smart contracts are also used to reward persons who are able to detect the beacons and provide valuable information about where the missing ones are.
+The reward mechanism is hard-coded in the deployed smart contract, thus avoid any potential ambiguity and dispute.

 We deploy two smart contracts.
 1. The first one is a registry for missing children.
 This is basically a key value table.
 The key is the hash of the beacon ID.
 The reason we use the hash instead of the plain text of beacon ID is to make sure the people who claims are in the proximity region of the children are not reporting incorrect current location by using fake beacon ID.